Introducing a unique battery inspired by electric eels

 Báo Khoa học và Đời sống•28/05/2025

 So, another team of scientists led by Michael Meyer from the University of Fribourg tried to replicate this power mechanism of the electric eel, by creating about 2,500 electrocytes made from positively charged sodium gel, and chloride gel dissolved in a negatively charged water-based hydrogel.
 Photo: @Michael Meyer.
 They then printed electrophoretic cells made from positively charged sodium gel as a layer containing small nodes, and printed electrophoretic cells dissolved in a negatively charged water-based hydrogel as a layer containing small nodes.
 Photo: @Michael Meyer.
-These small button cells come in a variety of colors, and are attached to a long plastic sheet that is folded in a zigzag pattern with opposite positive and negative electrodes.
+These small button cells come in a variety of colors, and are mounted on a long, zigzag plastic sheet with opposite positive and negative electrodes.
 Photo: @Michael Meyer.

-When this plastic sheet was folded and stacked, the alternating layers of positive and negative cells touched each other and produced a 110-volt shock—a pretty big shock, but still lower than what an electric eel would produce.
+When the plastic sheet was folded up and stacked, the alternating layers of positive and negative cells touched each other and produced a 110-volt shock – a pretty big shock, but still lower than what an electric eel would produce.
 Photo: @Michael Meyer.
-The researchers hope they can increase the voltage of this system, by making the cell thinner, which will lower the resistance.
+The researchers hope they can increase the voltage of this system by making the cell thinner, which will lower the resistance.
 Photo: @Michael Meyer.

 Dear Readers, please watch the video : Mushrooms Are More Interesting Than You Think.
 Video source: @Soi Sang.